 To start off, let's talk a little about why you would want to purge toys in the first place.
 Really, it's the same reason you'd want to simplify any other part of your home.
 For most people, a cluttered environment is stressful and anxiety-inducing.
 On the contrary, a simplified environment is peaceful, relaxing and promotes creativity.

 In practical terms, a pared down toy collection is easier for your little one to clean up by themselves, which is a huge plus!
 And if that's not enough motivation, studies also show that having fewer toys around leads to deeper, more imaginative play (check out this article for reference).

-Now that we've established our "why", let's get straight into the purge!
+OK, so now that we've established our "why", let's get into the "how!"

-I often get questions about how much to involve your child in the process of purging toys.
-In an idea scenario, the answer is "as much as possible."
-However, it really does depend on your child's personality and age, as well as the time that you have to spend on this process.
+I often get asked how much to involve your child in the process of purging toys.
+In an ideal scenario, the answer is "as much as possible."
+However, it really does depend on your child's personality and age, as well as the time that you have set aside to spend on this process.

 Here are some different ideas on how you could approach your toy declutter:

 - Involve your child fully from start to finish and make each decision together (time consuming, but rewarding if you can make it work)

 - Choose one or two categories of toys (eg. puzzles or stuffed animals) to work through together.
 Tackle the rest alone.

 - Work alone, but keep the purged items in the garage/trunk of your car for a week or two to make sure that you haven't unknowingly gotten rid of something precious.
 If they don't ask for any of it during that time, then you are in the clear and can donate it.

 - Be ruthless and get on with it, with or without your child.